ingridm93/ImageBoard/README.md

-* Possibility to click on a card on the home screen and enlarge the image at a size close to its full size.
+* Users can click on an image card in the home screen and enlarge the image at a size close to its full size.
 There is also a comment section where users can leave a comment for others.

 ![Click on Picture to Full Size](imageboard-2.gif)